What We Do

 The Create a Healthier Niagara Falls Collaborative’s Resident Engagement Council empowers residents to help build a healthier Niagara Falls.
 We provide leadership training, connectivity, and support for residents with project ideas for making the community a healthier place.

 The goal of this project is to convert an abandoned building into accessible, welcoming community space for all in the Highland neighborhood.
 This is one of our biggest projects yet and we’re so excited to see what happens.
-Contact us through the website if you’d like to help, and donate below on our IOBY page!
+Contact us if you’d like to help or donate, and visit the website below for more information!

 Project Green Space